| Leg Strength |

 If such a huge animal had a leg bone break, its possibility of survival would drop to nearly zero.
 It would no longer have the mobility to go to food sources and it would be immobile and easy prey for many carnivorous predators to attack and kill.

-The large brachiosaurs appear to have had feet that had around three square feet area, and at least two of them were probably always in contact with the ground while such a creature would have been walking.
+The large brachiosaurs appear, due to fossils, to have had feet that had around three square feet area, and at least two of them were probably always in contact with the ground while such a creature would have been walking.
 The 160,000 pounds of its weight would therefore be supported by six square feet of area of contact between feet and ground.
 This gives a pressure of around 27,000 pounds per square foot, almost 40 times that of a human and many times that of any known modern creature.
 Such an animal walking on soft or muddy ground probably wouldn't sink in 40 times as deeply as a person, but certainly very deeply.
-It is very likely that such footprints would be pits around a foot deep, in even moderately soft ground, because of the enormous pressure created from the weight of the creature.
+It is very likely that such footprints would be pits of more than a foot deep, in even moderately soft ground, because of the enormous pressure created from the weight of the creature.

 Some fossilized footprints have been found that have been identified as being made by large dinosaurs.
 These footprints tend to be just an inch or two deep.
 They still have enough detail to be identified as dinosaur footprints, so they are not shallow, eroded remnants of earlier, deeper ones.
 This implies that less pressure (weight per square foot) may have been present when the footprints were made (or the ground was extremely hard).